Part 1 of a 4 Part Series on Moving to Playa del Carmen Mexico from Canada.

 But just seven years ago, the idea of living anywhere else other than in Canada was a notion I had never considered.
 After graduation, I did however, head to the West Coast where the climate was milder.
 My parents visited often and my three sisters eventually followed suit and made Vancouver their home as well.

 I married a fantastic partner and ended up acquiring a fun, close-knit extended family in the process.
 Five years later, we had three children, lived in a great community with amazing neighbors, and spent every possible summer weekend with cousins at a cabin on the lake.
 In was a beautiful life in many respects.
-So in 2011, when it came to deciding if we were moving to Playa del Carmen in Mexico’s Riviera Maya, it was a heart-wrenching decision.
+So, when it came to deciding if we were moving to Playa del Carmen in Mexico’s Riviera Maya, it was a heart-wrenching decision.

 Three years prior to the big move, prompted by an intriguing video on the topic of manifestation, I typed out in explicit detail what a life of my dreams might look like living in Playa del Carmen.
 It took a few minutes to imagine beyond the quaint bubble in which we lived.
 After all, our life was already one that lacked little.
 But after some thought, a few palm trees began to pop into the picture, and ‘My Perfect Day’ evolved into nine pages of a quintessential life.